kramble/FPGA-Litecoin-Miner/experimental/Ztex-1-15y/cgminer-3.1.1/README.txt

 Setting both initial and max speeds the same will disable automatic changes.
 NB The clock speed is divided by 4 internally for hashing purposes.

-Cainsmore
+Cairnsmore
-Cainsmore CM1 will be detected as icarus
+Cairnsmore CM1 will be detected as icarus
 Use the -S option eg.  -S \\.\COM20 -S \\.\COM21 -S \\.\COM22 -S \\.\COM23
-It will not work for my current lancelot bitstream, use the python miner instead.
-Clock speed can be set with --cainsmore-clock which takes a single value eg --cainsmore-clock 150				sets all devices to 150MHz --cainsmore-clock 140,145,150,155	sets individual device speeds The clock resolution is 2.5MHz (rounds down) and the valid range is 50MHz to 300MHz.
+Clock speed can be set with --cainsmore-clock which takes a single value eg --cainsmore-clock 150				sets all devices to 150MHz --cainsmore-clock 140,145,150,155	sets individual device speeds NB Note the typo --cainsmore-clock rather than --cairnsmore-clock.
+This is not yet fixed in the cgminer code, so take care with the spelling, sorry).
+The clock resolution is 2.5MHz (rounds down) and the valid range is 50MHz to 300MHz.
 If --cainsmore-clock is not used the default is 150MHz NB The clock speed is divided by 4 internally for hashing purposes.
+You should use --icarus-timing to tune for best results, use a very short work refresh interval, eg --icarus-timing 1.0=20 (20 deciseconds = two seconds refresh).

+It will not work for my current lancelot bitstream, use the python miner instead, however there is now an experimental #define LANCELOT84 in driver-icarus.c that you can uncomment to compile a version for the lancelot (it won't then work with CM1).
+Note that setting clock speed is not supported, so you will still need to use the python script to set the initial clock speed after initializing the bitstream.